THE BEST 15 PLACES TO VISIT IN MANILA

 Learn Your History in Fort Santiago

 Built at the turn of the 17th century, this fortress stands guard to the entrance of the Pasig River.
 Visit the Rizal Shrine within the Fort to view various memorabilia.
-Rizal spent his last night in one of the barracks at the end of the fort, and you can see brass footprints set into the pavement to mark the last steps of this hero before his execution in Rizal Park.
-For the traveller, there are many attractions worth seeing during the day – but a word of warning if you want to explore the night scene; It helps to know someone as many good bars and clubs are hidden.
+Rizal spent his last night in one of the barracks at the end of the fort.
+And you can stil see brass footprints set into the pavement to mark the last steps of this hero before his execution in Rizal Park.
+For the traveller, there are many attractions worth seeing during the day.
+But a word of warning if you want to explore the night scene; It helps to know someone as many good bars and clubs are hidden.

 Stroll Down Manila Baywalk